 Costumes, role play, storytelling, and imagination help build a child’s sense of self, interpersonal skills, and creativity.
 Through creative play children develop the cognitive, social, and emotional skills they will need to thrive.
 They can use puppets, dolls, and animal figures to work through all kinds of social issues, and to invent their own stories—or they can dress up and act out their own characters in their creative play.

 Language development is essential, and begins with speaking and reading to babies, continuing with learning letters and first words.
 Once language basics have been established, further exposure to the written and spoken word continues to add to a child’s knowledge and skills.
 Elementary school teachers will tell you—even sixth graders love to be read to, and literature uses vocabulary that most households don’t work into daily life, so grab a chapter book to share with the family.
 Word activities like mad libs and prompted journals allow children to exercise their language skills, and family games encourage fun conversation and connection.

 Logical thought gives people the ability to understand the world around them, draw conclusions, and solve problems.
 Many toys and activities for children can introduce and strengthen concepts such as patterns and sequences, cause and effect, spatial relationships, and strategy.
 Shape sorters, puzzles and brain teasers, games, science experiments, and construction toys are all part of this fascinating and fun category.

 Learning through Music

 Music encompasses all areas of child development: physical, intellectual, social and emotional.
+While music has value on its own, it can also be an invaluable aid in language development and assist in learning other concepts.
 Children who study music score higher on standardized tests.
 Toy instruments encourage children to discover music through play.
-Shakers, drums, cymbals and other percussion toys help develop rhythm while piano’s, guitars, xylophones, etc. encourage the use of melody.
+Shakers, drums, cymbals and other percussion toys focus on rhythm, while pianos, guitars, xylophones, wind instruments, etc. encourage understanding of melody.